 Phase 1 - 1680s to mid 18th C - Transition.
 Slow social acceptance of Local Mean Time in place of Solar Time.

 The use of mean time (some kind of man-made idea) - compared with solar time (God's or true time) - was only slowly accepted in the 17th/18th C. (Bear in mind that Aristotelian natural philosophy was still being widely accepted and taught in the 18th C - notwithstanding the birth of modern science in the Enlightenment.)

-If there was a nearby navigator or astronomer, you could set your clock by comparison with their astronomical measurements.
-Thus in large cities and seaports, one could access accurate time. by the noon cannons (?
-18th C) and noon balls (19thC ) - which were introduced to broadcast astronomically measured time.
-The people of Edinburgh joke that the noon cannon fired each day from the castle is so accurate that it always hits the noon ball at the observatory on the other side of town.
-It was of course the noon ball that triggered the firing of the gun.
+Relatively accurate church clocks together with domestic clocks and watches are increasingly available.
+In large cities, astronomers could read star transits and thus set their watches to local mean time.
+This time could be broadcast to ship's navigators, clock makers/sellers and the cognoscenti by the noon gun (17thC) or noon ball (1829).
+Noon balls were set off at 1:00 p.m to allow the astronomers to do their sums.
+The people of Edinburgh still joke that the noon gun fired each day from the castle is so accurate that it always hits the noon ball at the observatory on the other side of town.
+It was, of course, the noon ball that was used to signal the firing of the gun.

 Still - outside significant cities - clocks had to be set using sundials.
 The Sundial reading had then to be converted to Local Mean Time by means of an Equation Table.

 There were other solar methods to find mean time.
 For example, at sea, (a) measure the moment of solar noon with a sextant, (b) correct that solar time to Local Mean Time, using Equation Tables given in the nautical almanacs.
 (Thereafter, one calculated the difference in hours between local mean time and that of a chronometer set at a standard longitude.
 The difference, multiplied by 15, gave the longitude difference between the current location and the standard longitude.)